2023 Nature/Wildlife Competition

 Wildlife images can also be entered into the Nature theme.

-• Sky – cables, telephone/power lines, jet streams, aircraft, light pollution, artificial light, etc…
+2. Sky – no human-made elements such as cables, aircraft, light pollution, artificial lights, etc…

-• Land – man-made structures or paths, buildings, concrete, man-made stone, telephone poles, fences, posts, sidewalk, domesticated or cultivated plants/food, cut grass, organized or systematic laying out of planted trees, etc…
+3. Land – any man-made structures, paths, buildings, concrete, man-made stone, telephone poles, fence posts, sidewalks, domesticated or cultivated plants/food, cut grass, or organized and systematic layouts of planted trees should be absent from the image.

-• Elements – cut trees or branches or stems, tree stumps, posts, man-made food, objects or background, etc…
+4. Elements – no cut trees, stems, branches, tree stumps, posts, man-made food, objects, or any man-made background should be included.

 To promote responsible photographing of species, entrants: